charterscruz/labelling_utils/README.md

 get_SEAGULL_stats.sh
-This bash script is used to call get_SEAGULL_stats.sh Input argument is a folder in which should be seagull gt files
+This bash script is used to call get_SEAGULL_stats.sh Input argument is a folder in which should be seagull gt files0

 get_SEAGULL_stats.py
 This scripts determines the minimum and maximum size of the objects in a SEAGULL gt file,